VMware Cloud Well-Architected Framework: Build Pillar - Automation - Google Cloud VMware Engine

 Eventually, Google Cloud VMware Engine APIs will be available for public consumption as well.
 Before choosing a specific tool to automate operations on Google Cloud VMware Engine, it is important to assess automation tools that may be already being used in other parts of the organizations as well as level of effort required for maintenance of the automation scripts.

-To automate the deployment and day 2 operations of workloads that reside in Google Cloud VMware Engine, organizations can leverage VMware vRealize Automation.
+To automate the deployment and day 2 operations of workloads that reside in Google Cloud VMware Engine, organizations can leverage VMware Aria Automation.

-- To start using vRealize Automation with Google Cloud VMware Engine, vCenter and NSX-T cloud accounts must be created within vRealize Automation with appropriate authentication.
+- To start using VMware Aria Automation with Google Cloud VMware Engine, vCenter and NSX-T cloud accounts must be created within VMware Aria Automation with appropriate authentication.

-- VMware vRealize Automation templates can be created to deploy workloads to Google Cloud VMware Engine.
+- VMware Aria Automation templates can be created to deploy workloads to Google Cloud VMware Engine.

-- In conjunction with vRealize Automation, other vRealize offerings such as Service Broker and CI/CD Pipeline are also available to provide a self-service environment for the end users and enable continuous integration and delivery for application developers.
+- In conjunction with VMware Aria Automation, other VMware Aria offerings such as Service Broker and CI/CD Pipeline are also available to provide a self-service environment for the end users and enable continuous integration and delivery for application developers.

-- VMware vRealize Automation can also perform day 2 actions and lifecycle operations on the workloads, such as increasing memory or deleting old snapshots.
+- VMware Aria Automation can also perform day 2 actions and lifecycle operations on the workloads, such as increasing memory or deleting old snapshots.